Behavioral & Psychological Techniques

 A key element in the treatment of acute and chronic conditions is how patients perceive and react to their pain.
 The stress and effort of dealing with pain can produce a magnifying effect that can actually worsen their discomfort, reducing the effectiveness of other treatments and further impacting their quality of life.
 But through behavior and psychological pain-management therapy, patients can develop coping strategies to help them change their body’s response to pain.

 At the Pain Center, we know that pain can affect not only a person's ability to participate in and enjoy everyday activities but also their physical and emotional welfare.
 And we understand that effectively supporting the emotional and psychological well-being of our patients has a direct impact on their capacity to manage their pain.
-Our expert team of board-certified physicians, specialists, and nurse practitioners utilizes innovative behavior and psychological techniques in combination with more traditional medical treatments, procedures, and therapies to provide personalized, comprehensive, multidisciplinary approach to pain management.
+Our expert team of board-certified physicians, specialists, and nurse practitioners use innovative behavior and psychological techniques in combination with more traditional medical treatments, procedures, and therapies to provide a personalized, comprehensive, multidisciplinary approach to pain management.

 The Pain Center offers a variety of behavior and psychological therapies, including: